 Conflict with a god / Fatal imprudence.
 Levi is a mortal and the imprudent.
 Yunus is an immortal and the victim.

 Remorse / Enmity of kin.
 Alice is an interrogator and a malevolent kin.
 Ella is a victim.
 Jamie-Lee is a culprit and a hated kin.

 Rivalry of superior vs. inferior / Slaying of kin unrecognized.
 Isabella is a superior rival and a slayer.
 Georgia-Leigh is an inferior rival and the unrecognized victim.
 There is an object of rivalry.

 Nothing more than one of Polti's dramatic situations combined with random names.
 The most basic story-starter.

 Deliverance.
-Billy is a Threatener.
-Isabelle is a Rescuer.
-Colby is an Unfortunate.
+Arun is a Threatener.
+Isla is a Rescuer.
+Finley is an Unfortunate.